-- Test Bed for Technology Integration: Briefly describe the technology-based "smart" service system and how the technology will contribute to its efficacy. - Primary Industrial Partner(s): Provide for each: Name, Founding Date, Number of Employees, Location (City & State), Commercial Revenues for the preceding calendar year, and Project Role (s).
+- Test Bed for Technology Integration: Briefly describe the technology-based service system and how the technology will make it "smart" or "smarter" and contribute to its efficacy.
+Primary Industrial Partner(s): Provide for each: Name, Founding Date, Number of Employees, Location (City & State), - Primary Industrial Partner(s): Provide for each: Name, Founding Date, Number of Employees, Location (City & State), Commercial Revenues for the preceding calendar year, and Project Role (s).
 Reasonable abbreviations can be used.
-If you cannot accommodate the information, include the rest of the information under Other Comments (see above). - Human Factors Research Tasks to be carried out which are essential to the operation of the smart service system.
-List a few major research activities which illustrate inclusion of human-centered considerations
+If you cannot accommodate the information, include the rest of the information under Other Comments (see above). - Human Factors Research Tasks to be carried out which are essential to the design of the smart service system.
+List a few major research activities which illustrate how human-centered design considerations will be informed by the human